 Official, metered taxis are generally safe and convenient, but be alert to possible scams and safety risks.
 Riding in tuk tuks (motorised three-wheel vehicles) or on motorcycle 'taxis' poses additional risks.

-Visitors to Thailand regularly encounter friendly taxi or tuk tuk drivers, who offer them cheap 'tours'.
-These tours involve periods at shops where the driver receives a commission and passengers may be charged higher prices for goods or sold sub-standard goods or worthless gems.
+You may meet friendly taxi or tuk tuk drivers, who offer you cheap 'tours'.
+These tours involve periods at shops where the driver receives a commission and you may be charged higher prices for goods or sold sub-standard goods or worthless gems.

-In Phuket and some other parts of Thailand, taxis and tuk tuks are not metered and fares may be set according to distance travelled or negotiated between driver and passenger.
-We continue to receive reports of tuk tuk drivers in Phuket becoming aggressive and sometimes violent during disagreements over fares or routes.
+In Phuket and some other parts of Thailand, taxis and tuk tuks aren't metered and fares may be set according to distance travelled or negotiated between driver and passenger.
+Tuk tuk drivers in Phuket can become aggressive, sometimes violent, during disagreements over fares or routes.

 In Phuket, syndicates of taxi and tuk tuk drivers may operate in particular areas.
-We have received reports of drivers resisting, sometimes violently, other drivers who try to pick up passengers in their area.
+Drivers can challenge, sometimes violently, other drivers who try to pick up passengers in their area.

-Accidents involving collisions between motorcycles and open taxi doors are common in Thailand.
+Collisions between motorcycles and open taxi doors are common.
 Taxi passengers are liable to pay compensation to both the taxi driver and the motorcyclist for any damages incurred to the vehicle(s) and/or for physical injury, regardless of who is at fault.
-Passengers are liable if they are in the taxi, even if they are not using the door that is damaged.

 Thieves on motorbikes sometimes snatch and grab bags and valuables from passengers in tuk tuks and on motorcycle taxis.

-- Make sure you agree on both the fare and route before engaging an unmetered taxi, a tuk tuk or a motorcycle taxi.
+- Agree on both the fare and route before getting in an unmetered taxi, a tuk tuk or a motorcycle taxi.

 - Secure your possessions while travelling in tuk tuks or on motorcycles.